DinhNGN/cse15l-lab-reports/lab_report4.md

 # Lab Report 4 - Lab 7 Competition Recreation (Steps 4 to 9)

 ## First Step (Step 4)~ Logging into ieng6 Account
-- I opened the terminal & typed in "ssh" in the first available command-line.
-Following this, I press <Ctrl> + <R> simultaneously, & proceeded to enter "ie" until it showed up my UCSD username, "cs15lwi23aoh@ieng6.ucsd.edu", in the command-line & pressed <Enter>.
-Following this I entered my password when the prompt indicates to successfully gain access.
+- I opened the terminal & typed in "`ssh`" in the first available command-line.
+Following this, I press `<Ctrl>` + `<R>` simultaneously, & proceeded to enter "`ie`" in terminal until it showed up my UCSD username, "`cs15lwi23aoh@ieng6.ucsd.edu`" in the command-line, I pressed `<Enter>` to select the option.
+Following this I was successfully logged onto the server (usually I would need a password but I set up prior to skip this step).
 ![image](https://user-images.githubusercontent.com/122498399/221482594-0df86fe5-9cf0-415e-aa9a-df166e2a39c5.png)

 ## Second Step (Step 5)~ Cloning Fork of Repository
 - This step was straightforward,I went ahead and clicked on the linked page in the Week 7 Github, through "`the lab 7 repo`" link where I would click on "`<> code`" for a drop down.
 Through this drop down, I will click on the icon next to the URL in the drop down, to successfully copy the repository.
-Following this, I will type in the command, "git clone https://github.com/ucsd-cse15l-w23/lab7.git" to clone the repository onto the server.
+Following this, I will type in the command, "`git clone https://github.com/ucsd-cse15l-w23/lab7.git`" to clone the repository onto the server.

 ![image](https://user-images.githubusercontent.com/122498399/221489122-2bd0c1c2-cc5a-4702-8416-434dc690800b.png)